-The above examples resulted in twelve adjustments and ten reclassifications.
+The above examples resulted in five adjustments and five reclassifications.
 As a result, the financial statements did not correctly reflect the financial activity of the Township.
+The accompanying financial statements and Township accounting records have been adjusted to correct these items.

-We recommend that the Fiscal Officer post all transactions in accordance with the guidance established by the Ohio Township Handbook issued by the Auditor of State and the Uniform Accounting Network - Accounting Manual Appendix A Township Chart of Accounts.
-Further, the Township should adopt policies and procedures including a final review of the financial statements by the Fiscal Officer and Trustees to ensure that errors and omissions are detected and corrected.
+We recommend the Fiscal Officer post all transactions including estimated receipts and appropriations timely and in accordance with the guidance established by the Ohio Township Handbook issued by the Auditor of State and the Uniform Accounting Network - Accounting Manual Appendix A Township Chart of Accounts.
+Further, the Township should adopt policies and procedures including a final review of the financial statements by the Fiscal Officer and Trustees to ensure errors and omissions are detected and corrected.

-Officials Response:
+Officials' Response:

-We did not receive a response from Officals to the above finding.
+We did not receive a response from Officials to the findings reported above.